Stop Your Puppy From Biting and Nipping

 Although biting is not necessarily a serious issue, it should be dealt with as soon as it starts.
 If your puppy is extra-bitey, training may be necessary.
 However, this behavior will eventually subside, as dogs learn that they won’t receive reinforcement if they stop biting or nipping.
 Instead of punishing them, try redirecting the behavior to something else.

-See also How to Stop Dog From Play Biting
+See also How to Teach Your Dog Not to Bite

 Getting your puppy to stop nipping